 Cost efficiency

 Serverless functions are typically billed based on the actual usage of resources, not pre-allocated computing power or idle time.
 This pay-as-you-go model allows businesses to only pay for the time their code runs, often measured at a very granular level.
-This contrasts traditional cloud computing models, where you may pay for reserved computing power even when it’s unused.
+This contrasts with traditional cloud computing models, where you may pay for reserved computing power even when it’s unused.

 For instance, you don’t pay for unused capacity if your function is idle or receiving low traffic.
 On the other hand, when demand spikes, the platform dynamically adjusts resources to meet the load without extra cost beyond the actual usage.
 This makes serverless computing a highly cost-effective option, particularly for workloads with variable traffic patterns.